fredericbonnet/helena/README.md

 - **Real**: a real number
 - **String**: a sequence of characters
 - **List**: a sequence of values
-- **Map**: an associative array with string keys and arbitrary values
+- **Dictionary**: an associative array with string keys and arbitrary values
 - **Tuple**: a syntactic groups of values; tuples are structurally identical to lists but their semantics is different
 - **Script**: a parsed script and its source
-- **Qualified value**: a source value and a sequence of selectors (for example, list index or map keys)
+- **Qualified value**: a source value and a sequence of selectors (for example, list index or dictionary keys)

 Dialects can also define their own custom types.